THE RAND CORP. STUDY OF NYPD HANDGUN TRAINING

 FBI statistics show that life threat incidents happen at very close ranges.
 Between 1989 and 1998, of the 682 local, state, and federal law-enforcement Officers in the United States who died because of criminal action, nearly 75 percent (509) received fatal wounds while within 10 feet of their assailants.

-Now, if you are wondering about the hit rates, and why they are so low, you need to understand that there is a "twilight zone" of sorts in the world of the gun, where reality can get intertwined with tales like The Emperor's New Clothes.
+Now, if you are wondering about the hit rates, and why they are so low, you need to understand that there is a "twilight zone" of sorts in the world of the gun, where reality is intertwined with tales like The Emperor's New Clothes.

 Where else would you find job performance scores of 18, 23, 30, and 37 percent in life or death matters, to not result in a 911 call for all the King's horses and all the King's men.